Centerspace (CSR)

 Grant Campbell, Senior Vice President - Investments and Capital Markets

-Grant Campbell serves as Senior Vice President of Investments and Capital Markets for Centerspace.
-He oversees the company's new investment initiatives, engages with the investor and equity research communities, and contributes to the firm's strategic direction, including its expansion in the Mountain West.
-Since joining Centerspace in 2016, he has led $1.8 billion in new investments across 7,600 apartment units.
-Previously, Mr. Campbell was Vice President with The Excelsior Group, where he sourced and executed opportunities for their investment fund business.
+Mr. Campbell serves as Senior Vice President of Investments and Capital Markets.
+He oversees Centerspace's new investment initiatives, engages with the investor and equity research communities, and contributes to the firm's strategic direction, including its expansion in the Mountain West.
+Since joining Centerspace in 2016, he has been instrumental in leading $1.8 billion in new investments across 7,600 apartment units.
+Prior to Centerspace, Mr. Campbell was a Vice President with The Excelsior Group, where he identified and executed opportunities for the company's investment fund business.

 AI Analysis | Feedback